makrai/notes/shnarch2203-cluster-tune.md

     labels to random labels.
 We find that EDs for both BERT and BERT IT:CLUST are significantly different from random (p < 0.001)
   * ie both before and after inter-training, same-class reprs are close
-* compare the representations before and after inter-training.
-We find that the randomly permuted EDs of BERT IT:CLUST are about 3 times larger than BERT’s, despite similar norm values.
-This means that the post inter-training representations are more dispersed.
+* compare the representations before and after inter-training
+  * randomly permuted EDs of BERT IT:CLUST are about 3 times larger than BERT’s, despite similar norm values
+  * ie the post inter-training representations are more dispersed.
 Hence, to properly compare, we normalize ED by the average of the permuted EDs
 * Comparing the Normalized Embeddings’ Distance (NED) before and after inter-training, we find that in all datasets the normalized distance is smaller after inter-training